ClaudioLutz/CreditROBOT/Description English/03_Systemintegration.md

-Possible Questions:
-What is CrediCONNECT?
-How does RiskCUBE help online shops?
-Can Creditreform data be integrated with SAP systems?
-Are there plugins for webshops like Magento or WooCommerce?

 # System Integration

 German [Systemintegration](https://www.creditreform.ch/loesungen/systemintegration)
 English [system-integration](https://www.creditreform.ch/en/solutions/system-integration)

-CrediCONNECT connection to ERP / accounting for credit checks | RiskCUBE connection to online shop for approval of purchase on account | Debt collection solution for optimized receivables management
+CrediCONNECT connection to ERP / accounting for credit checks | RiskCUBE connection to online shop for invoice purchase approval | Debt collection solution for optimized receivables management

 ## CrediCONNECT

 German [individuelle-anbindung](https://www.creditreform.ch/loesungen/systemintegration/individuelle-anbindung)
 English [individual-connection](https://www.creditreform.ch/en/solutions/system-integration/individual-connection)

-- The Swiss business database can be connected directly to core applications such as ERP or CRM systems.
+- The Swiss business database can be directly connected to core applications such as ERP or CRM systems.
 - Credit checks, monitoring of credit limits, and other processes can be automated and integrated into business processes.
 - **Flexible connection options**: Creditreform enables access via various common protocols and connections.
-- **Adaptation to customer systems**: Integration into different infrastructures is possible, from simple to complex.
+- **Adaptation to customer systems**: Integration into different infrastructures, from simple to complex, is possible.
 - **Technical and professional consulting**: Comprehensive support for the individual implementation of your requirements.

 ### CrediCONNECT – Maximum Integration: